 Organizations primarily leverage centralized data lakes and data warehouses in their analytics ecosystems.
 The original subject matter experts of data often lose control, thereby losing the value of the data.
 As the data drifts away from business consumers, costs and quality of insights vary.
 Organizations are looking at new trends like data mesh and data fabric to address these challenges.

 With data mesh, the ownership of the data lies with the domain, and business teams can request a subscription for data products.
 In simple terms, data mesh and data fabric enable the decentralization of data.
 How is this possible?

 How does Distributed Cloud work?

-Distributed cloud forms the technical backbone for enabling these new data architectures.
+It forms the technical backbone for enabling these new data architectures.
 Organizations tend to prefer to deploy analytical processing at the data location.
 Allowing the ability to geolocate data forms the boundaries for the distributed cloud.
 It helps organizations perform compute more efficiently and improves security and latency.
-Distributed cloud enables organizations to manage the public cloud services distributed across locations centrally.
+It enables organizations to manage the public cloud services distributed across locations centrally.

 Business Imperatives Driving Distributed Cloud

 It is not another tool or solution but an ecosystem to access data by the right person at the right place and at the right time.
 The infrastructure function now focuses on improving the business value of data by democratizing it and enabling access close to its proximity.
 It enables management from a centralized control pane while allowing the provisioning of analytical applications at the point of need.
 It also optimizes the physical and virtual infrastructure, unlike hybrid cloud, based on data governance, latency, and data gravity.
 Let me walk you through a few trends driving businesses for the distributed cloud.